Types of communication styles

 Possibility vs. necessity

-The last metaprogram that dominates our lives is the principle of possibility vs. necessity.
-Some people are motivated by possibility; they make choices based on what they want to do and are hopeful about pursuing the unknown.
+The last metaprogram that dominates the different communication styles is the principle of possibility vs. necessity.
+Some people are driven by possibility; they make choices based on what they want to do and are hopeful about pursuing the unknown.
 Those who make decisions based on necessity do things because they feel they have to.
-People who are driven by acts out of a feeling of necessity are trustworthy and can be predictable.
+People who are driven by a feeling of necessity are trustworthy and predictable.
 Both types of people have their virtues, but in order to get your message across to either one, it helps to identify who is who.

 The key to getting what you want out of life is not only working toward your goals, but in communicating with those around you.
 Your message will resonate more intensely if you’re able to decipher which communication styles people rely on.
 You also can’t underestimate the power of body language.
 When you’re speaking to someone, think about your presence.
 Are you maintaining eye contact?
 Are you establishing a connection by leaning in and creating a welcoming space?
 Make it a habit to deliver firm handshakes and to stop fidgeting.